weberjn/org.openhab.automation.javascripting/README.md

 ## Json Rule

-This rule is triggered bei either of two items, creates a Json String from their states and sends it to a third item (which should be linked to an MQTT command topic, on which a Python script could listen and feed an e-paper display).
+This rule is triggered by either of two items, creates a Json String from their states and sends it to a third item (which should be linked to an MQTT command topic, on which a Python script could listen and feed an e-paper display).

 ```java